TCSinger/TCSinger.github.io/index.md

 In cross-lingual experiments, we select the speech prompt in a different lyric language from the target.

-1.Target Word: 想 看 你 笑 AP 想 和 你 闹 AP 想 拥 你 入 我 怀 抱
+1.Target Word: 当 花 瓣 离 开 花 朵 AP 暗 香

-Prompt: I'm going under SP and this time SP I fear there no one to save me SP
+Prompt: it can happen to anyone of us

 Successfully transferring the timbre, pronunciation, pitch transition style, and rhythm.